-- Select the 'Deploy' tab as shown in above figure. - Configure the deployment parameters as follows: - The 'Recording Starts' section determines when recording will begin.
+- Select the 'Deploy' tab as shown above. - Configure the deployment parameters as follows: - The 'Recording Starts' section determines when recording will begin.
 Recording can begin immediately on disconnection of the USB cable, at a pre-determined date and time, or manually using the IR remote control.
-Note that the IR remote can always be used to override the other options.
+Note that the remote can always be used to override the other options.

-- The 'Recording Schedule' section provides selection of continuous or periodic recording. - For periodic recording check the 'Periodic Recording' check box and enter times in the 'record for a period of' and 'once every' boxes. - For continuous recording you can either leave the 'Periodic Recording' option unchecked, or enter the same value in both periodic time boxes.
+- Configure the deployment parameters as follows: - The 'Recording Starts' section determines when recording will begin.
+Recording can begin immediately on disconnection of the USB cable, at a pre-determined date and time, or manually using the IR remote control.
+Note that the IR remote can always be used to override the other options. - The 'Recording Schedule' section provides selection of continuous or periodic recording. - For periodic recording check the 'Periodic Recording' check box and enter times in the 'record for a period of' and 'once every' boxes. - For continuous recording you can either leave the 'Periodic Recording' option unchecked, or enter the same value in both periodic time boxes.
 The latter option will result in continuous recording with file lengths of the specified time value. - Options available in the 'Audio Options' section will vary according to your device's capabilities.
 Options include the following: - Channel Selection selects which channels to record on. - Sample Rate should be set based on the frequency band of interest and data rate considerations.
 A 96 kHz sampling rate is often a good choice for general environmental noise measurements.
 Contact OI support if unsure. - Preamp Gain should usually be set to 'High'.
 This will result in a maximum SPL before clipping of approximately 177 dB re 1 uPa.
 The 'Low' setting should be used for very noisy environments such as in the vicinity of pile driving.
 The low setting increases the maximum SPL to around 189 dB, but comes at the cost of lower sensitivity. - High pass filter.
 This should usually be turned off.
 This only used in very high energy sites.
-Turning this on reduces sensitivity in the band 0 to 600 Hz, while leaving higher frequencies unaffected. - Detector see HF Click Detector section in the appendix.
+Turning this on reduces sensitivity in the band 0 to 600 Hz, while leaving higher frequencies unaffected. - Detector see HF Click Detector section in the appendix. - Click the deploy button which will save the settings and you're ready to go.
+If you change your mind about something, just re-select the instrument from the 'Device List'.

-- Click the deploy button which will save the settings and you're ready to go.
-If you change your mind about something, just re-select the instrument from the 'Device List'. - The instruments internal clock is synchronised to your PC when you click the deploy button.
+The instruments internal clock is synchronised to your PC when you click the deploy button.
 Note that the recorders clock requires at least one battery to be installed to keep time once the USB is disconnected.